 Who Is This Tour Best For?

-This bracelet is perfect for independent travelers who love to explore at their own pace and enjoy discovering sites without a guide.
+This bracelet is great for independent travelers who love to explore at their own pace and enjoy discovering sites without a guide.
 It’s also suited for those who want a cost-effective way to access multiple attractions—especially if they plan to spend a full day in Toledo.
 If you’re traveling with a flexible schedule and like planning your own route, this is a good fit.

 However, if your priority is seeing Toledo’s most famous landmark—the Cathedral—or if you prefer guided commentary, you might want to look elsewhere or plan additional visits.
 It’s also best for those comfortable with walking and navigating a somewhat confusing street layout.